Television remains the advertising medium

 advertising they saw or heard.

-touch points.
-The change we found is that more people
+media] touch points.
+The change we found is that more people are seeing

-Mendelsohn study.
-“But otherwise, television has been a
+conducts the Mendelsohn study.
+"But otherwise, television has been a consistent

-was down 4% to 16.9 hours in a typical week.
-The study
+affluents was down 4% to 16.9 hours in a typical week.
+The study also found

-that there was not much change in viewing of the most
+noting that there was not much change in viewing of the most popular

 (57%); national/international news (55%); and sports (53%).

-connected to the Internet and to hardware like Blu-rays,”
+to get more connected to the Internet and to hardware like Blu-rays," he says.

-he says.
-“So there’s still a very strong enthusiasm for TV
+"So there's still a very strong enthusiasm for TV among them."